 The State Bar Team wants to delete the language "if the power of attorney is durable where executed" from the earlier draft.
-See Exhibit 2, at p.
-38. The Team also suggests two alternative rewritings.
-See Exhibit 1, at pp. 3-4.
+The Team also suggests two alternative rewritings.
 The rule concerning durability of the power where it is executed is based on choice of law rules, as discussed in the Staff Note following draft Section 8004.
 If the power is not durable where it is executed, is it sound policy to give the power a greater effect in California?
 The staff believes the redrafted section may answer the Team's concern.